Guacam-Ole/PinballPlayerSelect/README.md

-# About PinballPlayerSelect (PBS)
+# About PinballPlayerSelect (PPS)
-Pinballplayer-Select (PBS) is a tool to allow the selection of number of players in your Pinball Cabinet remaining the "look and feel".
+Pinballplayer-Select (PPS) is a tool to allow the selection of number of players in your Pinball Cabinet remaining the "look and feel".
 This documentation assumes you are using it with PinballX and Pinfball FX3.
 So for any other combination modify your settings accordingly.

 ## Installation